 We are proud to be your partner during this exciting moment in your family’s life.
 Our goal is to offer the highest-quality care in the safest and most supportive environment possible.
-We hope the following tips will help you prepare for your big day.
+We hope the following tips will help you understand the stages of labor and delivery, and prepare for your big day.

 What to Do When Labor Starts